Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot

 \subsection{Total Power Consumption}

 Ideally, we would like to capture the total electrical power consumption by measuring the battery energy drop from start to end of each trial.
 Unfortunately, because Minitaur's direct drive actuators have high specific power but low specific torque \cite{kenneally_design_2016}, and because the pronk is a highly energetic (not efficient \cite{McMahon_1985}) gait, rapid Joule heating limits the safe trial duration to a distance whose total energy expenditure is insufficient to be reliably measured using readily available commercial technology, e.g., as in \cite{Roberts_Koditschek_2021}.
-Instead, we compute a rough approximation of the total cost of transport as the sum of average mechanical output power expended in the fore-aft direction added to the electrical power required to maintain vertical hopping as lost in Joule heating.
+Instead, we compute an approximation of the total cost of transport as the sum of average mechanical output power expended in the fore-aft direction added to the electrical power lost in Joule heating.

-As a rough approximation to the average mechanical power consumed in the accumulation of fore-aft distance, we can treat each leg as a "single-spoked wheel" whose radius is given by the average stance leg extension, $\bar{\chi}$, and whose horizontal work is achieved by the average torque imposed upon the "wheel axle" by the $2$ hip motors for each limb.
-This average torque is computed by averaging over time the mean instantaneous currents logged by all functional motors, a value denoted $\bar{I}_{avg}$, and converting to average torque, $\bar\tau$, using the motor torque constant.
+As a rough approximation to the average mechanical power consumed in the accumulation of fore-aft distance, we treat each leg as a ``single-spoked wheel" whose radius is given by the average limb displacement during stance, $\bar{\chi}$, and whose horizontal work is achieved by the average torque imposed upon the ``wheel axle" by the two hip motors for each limb.
+The average torque ($\bar\tau$) is computed by averaging the current drawn by the two hip motors (per time step) for each limb $i$, a $n \times 1$ vector denoted as $\bar{\textbf{I}}_{avg_i}$, then summing the average currents across all limbs (per time step), and multiplying the resulting vector by the motor torque constant.
 The resulting estimate takes the form